 All variables that are local to a function, except those declared static, are stored either in registers or in the local frame of each function.
 These variables can be used as long as the function executes.
 When the function returns to its caller, the memory space is no longer valid.
-For more information, see Auto variables-on the stack or in a static overlay area, page 72.
+For more information, see Storage of auto variables and parameters, page 83.

 The local frame can either be allocated at runtime from the stack-stack frame-or be statically allocated at link time-static overlay frame.
 Functions that use static overlays for their frame are usually not reentrant and do not support recursive calls.
-For more information, see Auto variables-on the stack or in a static overlay area, page 72.
+For more information, see Storage of auto variables and parameters, page 83.

 - Global variables, module-static variables, and local variables declared static In this case, the memory is allocated once and for all.
 The word static in this context means that the amount of memory allocated for this kind of variables does not change while the application is running.
-For more information, see Data models, page 58 and Memory types, page 60. - Dynamically allocated data.
+For more information, see Data models, page 80 and Memory types, page 68. - Dynamically allocated data.

 An application can allocate data on the heap, where the data remains valid until it is explicitly released back to the system by the application.
 This type of memory is useful when the number of objects is not known until the application executes.
 Note that there are potential risks connected with using dynamically allocated data in systems with a limited amount of memory, or systems that are expected to run for a long time.
-For more information, see Dynamic memory on the heap, page 79.
+For more information, see Dynamic memory on the heap, page 90.